whitecube/laravel-sluggable/README.md

 }
 ```

-### Route Model Binding

-Be advised that this package overrides the `getRouteKeyName` method, which means [Laravel's Route Model Binding](https://laravel.com/docs/master/routing#route-model-binding) will use the slug attribute by default (or the `$slugStorageAttribute` you have defined).
-In most cases, this is great, saves you a step and cleans up your models, but if you must, you can change it to whatever you like.

 ### Translated slugs

 You can generate slugs based on translated attributes (using [spatie/laravel-translatable](https://github.com/spatie/laravel-translatable)).
 Remember to add the `slug` attribute to the `public $translatable` array to easily access them.